 If you want to grow horsetail put plastic barriers in the soil or plant them in a deep pot.
 You can then bury the pot in the ground.

-Horsetail plants are not fussy.
+Horsetail is not a fussy plant.
 When it comes to fertilizer it is often unnecessary.
 They do not need fertile or rich soil.
 If your horsetail plant is struggling, you can use slow-release plant food to boost its growth.

 The plant grows best with high humidity and hot sun.
 You don’t need to worry about scouring rush in the winter, they can still grow fine with drier air and less light.
-The noticeable difference is the bright green fading stems.
+The noticeable difference is that the dark green stems fade.
 This goes back to normal once the weather changes.

 To get the most out of your horsetail plant, do the following:

-- Plant horsetail reeds in partial or full sun.
+- Plant horsetail reeds in part sun or full sun.